Robert of Ketton

 Robert's byname, Ketenensis or on one occasion de Ketene, is usually taken to refer to Ketton, a village in Rutland, a few miles from Stamford, Lincolnshire.
 It was probably Robert's birthplace.
 This nickname was never used in official documents associated with Pamplona, where he was always simply "Master Robert" (magister Rodbertus), indicating that he had a master of arts degree.
-The identification of the translator known as Robert of Ketton and the archdeacon known as Master Robert is provided by a letter of Peter the Venerable, abbot of Cluny.
-In the spring or summer of 1144, when Peter sent some of Robert's translations to Bernard of Clairvaux.
+The identification of the translator known as Robert of Ketton and the archdeacon known as Master Robert is provided by a letter of Peter the Venerable, abbot of Cluny in the spring or summer of 1144, when Peter sent some of Robert's translations to Bernard of Clairvaux.
 In the accompanying letter he named the translator as "Robert of Ketton from England, who is now archdeacon of the church of Pamplona" (Roberto Ketenensi de Anglia, qui nunc Pampilonensis ecclesiae archidiaconus est).

+Early life

+In 1134, he left France and travelled east for four years with Hermann of Carinthia, visiting Italy, Dalmatia, Greece and Asia, where he learned the Arabian language.
+He then worked on translations of astronomy and religion.